If you look at the big picture, Ahrefs is a data company.

 Ahrefs Data Index

-Here are a few core numbers representing the size of Ahrefs’ index (you can also find them on our homepage):
+Here are a few core numbers, representing the size of Ahrefs’ index (you can always find them on our homepage by the way):

 In our index: